 Sport, a driver of corporate performance

 Offering your employees a gym can help them grow their business. productivity and improving their balance between professional and private life.
-Employees who miss their sports session because of their commute or because they have to finish a project know that they can benefit from the sports facilities offered by their company.
+Employees who miss their gym session because of their commute or because they had to finish a project know that they can use the sports facilities offered by their company.
 It's a win-win situation!

 What's more, according to an Accenture study (2017), companies that offer an employee experience would be 122% more efficient.